-Your vehicle has a wireless remote control system that can lock or unlock all the doors, or activate the theft deterrent system from a distance within approximately 1 m (3 ft.) of the vehicle.
-LOCKING AND UNLOCKING THE
+Your vehicle has a wireless remote control system that can lock or unlock all the doors, or open the trunk lid from a distance within approximately 1 m (3 ft.) of the vehicle.

-DOORS
+LOCKING AND UNLOCKING THE DOORS

-To lock and unlock all the doors, push the switches of the transmitter slowly and securely.
+To lock or unlock all the doors, push the "LOCK" switch or "UNLOCK" switch of the transmitter slowly and securely.

 To lock: Push the "LOCK" switch.
 All the doors are locked simultaneously.
-At this time, parking lights, side marker lights and tail lights flash.
+At this time, parking lights, side marker lights and tail lights flash once.